Juniper/libxo/doc/xo.rst

-    --leading-xpath <path> Add a prefix to generated XPaths (HTML) --not-first           Indicate this object is not the first (JSON) --open <path>         Open tags for the given path --option <opts> -or -O <opts>  Give formatting options --pretty OR -p        Make 'pretty' output (add indent, newlines) --style <style>       Generate given style (xml, json, text, html)
+    --leading-xpath <path> Add a prefix to generated XPaths (HTML) --not-first           Indicate this object is not the first (JSON) --open <path>         Open tags for the given path --open-instance <name> Open an instance given by name --open-list <name>   Open a list given by name --option <opts> -or -O <opts>  Give formatting options --pretty OR -p        Make 'pretty' output (add indent, newlines) --style <style>       Generate given style (xml, json, text, html)